 Event Gateway entities

 In Event Gateway, an entity is a component or object that makes up the Event Gateway and its ecosystem.
 Entities represent the various building blocks used to configure and manage Event Gateway, and each entity has a specific role.
+Configuration for entities running on the data plane is stored in the control plane.

 Event Gateway’s workflow is composed of the following core entities: